Benji Radach: Strikeforce

 After EliteXC's demise, Radach then moved on to Strikeforce where he lost by a controversial knockout to Scott Smith.
 He was winning the fight striking until he was knocked out by a straight right from Smith in the final round.

-Radach has suffered many injuries throughout his career, including a broken jaw, a herniated disc, neck surgery, ACL replacement, and a broken collarbone, amongst others.
+Radach suffered many injuries throughout his career, including a broken jaw, a herniated disc, neck surgery, ACL replacement, and a broken collarbone, amongst others.
 Radach would suffer another problem in February 2010 when he caught a staph infection after surgery on a torn pectoral muscle that was suffered in training.

 Radach fought Ovince St. Preux for Strikeforce on December 4, 2010.
 Radach lost to St. Preux via unanimous decision (30-27, 30-26, 30-25).

 Radach was expected to return from a three-year hiatus and face Dmitry Samoilov at Tyumen Fight 2 on December 22, 2013.
 However, in the weeks leading up to the fight, the event was cancelled.